fu-jo/SettingGen/README.md

 the SettingGenerator object contains a LanguageModel object.
 It is initialized with a specified k and n for the n-gram generation based on previous k-grams, and an optional random seed.

+__init__(self, k: int, n: int, seed: int = 0)
+initializes the LanguageModel instance.

 update()
-Creates the conditional frequency distribution based on the currently added texts.
+creates the conditional frequency distribution based on the currently added texts.

 add_text(text: str)
 adds the text to the Language Model